Before you toss another tea bag, must check out these Tea Bag Uses! You’ll find out tea bags are not just for brewing tea.

 4. Feed your Acid-Loving Houseplants

 Ferns and many other houseplants prefer acidic soil.
 Fertilize your acid-loving houseplants with used tea bags.
 Open up the tea bags and work used tea leaves into the soil in their pots.
-It will slightly lower the pH level and also provide your plants with some nutritions and minerals.
+It will slightly lower the pH level and also provide your plants with some nutrition and minerals.

 5. Speed up Composting